-Due to local government zoning regulations, you can’t open your brewery in just any available retail space.
-Most states have designated zones for the industry.
+Due to local regulations, you can’t open your brewery in just any available retail space.
+Most areas will have designated zones for the industry.
 To ensure you aren’t wasting any time scouting in restricted areas, check with your local government before this step.
-Or enlist a restaurant industry realtor who is already an expert on local regulations, zoning, permits, and available properties.
+Or enlist a restaurant industry realtor who is already an expert on local regulations, required permits, and available properties.

 Once you’ve determined potential locations for your brewery, outline your space requirements.
 For example, opening a microbrewery requires a fraction of the space that opening a standard sized brewery with a taproom does.
 Factor in all of the space you need to store and operate your equipment, as well as the space you need for your staff to comfortably work before making any final location decisions.

 What atmosphere do you want to cultivate at your brewery?
 Is it going to be a relaxed, chill place where people can go on laid back dates or small group hangs?
 Or do you want to open a brewery with a taproom that doubles as the hottest new party spot in town?
 Will guests be able to take a tour of brewery operations, or will it be a more “behind the scenes” style brewing area?

 The interior design and layout will dictate how people spend time there and the overall atmosphere that’s created.
 When designing the layout and floor plan of your brewery, ask yourself guiding questions such as:

 If so, how many guests will you host at a time?

 Is the brewery the only place where you will be brewing your beer?

 Will your brewery double as an event space or venue?

 How much space needs to be allocated for brewing equipment?